Osteochondritis dissecans (OCD) of the shoulder in dogs: causes, symptoms and treatment options

 Custom-made implants

-4. Follow-up care after surgical procedures
+4. Aftercare following surgical procedures

-• Leash requirement: walks on a leash, no off-leash activities.
+• Leash requirement: Walks on a leash, no off-leash activities.

 • Passive movement exercises.